How to Take the Baking Soda Stomach Acid Test for Digestion

 Why Stomach Acid Is Important

 Digestion is the golden child when it comes to health.
 It’s so important for tackling any health issue (even those seemingly unrelated ones like acne or hormonal imbalances!).
-Addressing digestion is the first place we usually start with clients because… without good digestion, food and lifestyle changes won’t make much of an impact (learn all about how to improve your digestion naturally here).
+Addressing digestion is the first place we usually start because… without good digestion, food and lifestyle changes won’t make much of an impact (learn all about how to improve your digestion naturally here).

 While many people think they have too much stomach acid, here’s the reality: most people don’t have enough.
 Jonathan Wright, MD estimates that about 90% of Americans produce too little stomach acid!
 Stomach acid (aka hydrochloric acid or HCl) production can be inhibited by stress, eating too many processed carbs, nutrient deficiencies, allergies, and/or excess alcohol consumption.